-When considering your next investment in electronic production, whether its a new oven, pick and place mounter, printer, or a whole new line, there are quite a few considerations that could affect your return on investment (ROI).
-You may have already thought of most of them, but its only too easy to get caught into comparing system specifications, and yet other important factors such as spare parts availability might only come to the forefront in a crisis, costing you considerable amount of downtime.
+When considering your next investment in electronic production, whether it’s a new oven, pick and place mounter, printer, or a whole new line, there are quite a few considerations that could affect your return on investment (ROI).
+You may have already thought of most of them, but it’s only too easy to get caught into comparing system specifications, and yet other important factors such as spare parts availability might only come to the forefront in a crisis, costing you a considerable amount of downtime.

 There are quite a few considerations you should take when looking to maximise ROI.
-However, to make this easier, we have split the information into three sections: how choosing, operating and maintaining your system/s can impact ROI.

 Most buyers will do a fair amount of due diligence and list and compare specifications, packages and prices.
-If you are looking for a single system to integrate with an existing line, then it is essential integration is considered from both a hardware and software perspective.
-For example, if you are already utilising a Yamaha Surface Mounter such as the YSM20R, and you are looking to incorporate storage solutions, then choosing a YST15 Intelligent Storage System ensures both systems will integrate seamlessly.
+If you are looking for a single system to integrate with an existing line, it is essential that integration is considered from both a hardware and software perspective.
+For example, if you are already utilising a Yamaha Surface Mounter such as the YSM20R, and you are looking to incorporate storage solutions, choosing a YST15 Intelligent Storage System ensures both systems will integrate seamlessly.
 This is achieved through interlinking with a mounting line, controlled by the Intelligent Factory IoT/M2M integration system (or Specialised Machine Software SMS), enabling centralised management of the electronic component mounting processes.

-This is why it is essential you determine if you need to configure your machine with feeder exchange carts, rather than fixed feeder banks, from the outset.
+This is why it is essential for you to determine if you need to configure your machine with feeder exchange carts, rather than fixed feeder banks, from the outset.
 Feeder exchange carts allow for much faster job changeovers with minimal machine downtime.
 It is also worth noting that it’s not feasible to convert the machine once it has been delivered.

 Integrating other hardware such as conveyors can utilise a ‘Follow Me’ function which allows integration and communication with neighbouring SMT machines, both physically and through software.
 Ensuring marginal gains are utilised by the optimisation of synchronised SMT systems can lead to a surprising advantage in yield and therefore ROI.

 Having the capability to maximise yield is important, especially if you are a subcontractor and require the flexibility in your line to step up or down.
-However, if you are an OEM and your requirements are consistent, it is worth considering that some SMT systems can run significantly richer than others i.e. ovens tend to utilise most power consumption in the SMT line and ensuring you only invest in what you need will minimise energy consumption, which accumulatively can have a significant affect on ROI.
+However, if you are an OEM and your requirements are consistent, it is worth considering that some SMT systems can run significantly richer than others i.e. ovens tend to utilise most power consumption in the SMT line and ensuring you only invest in what you need will minimise energy consumption, which can have an accumulatively significant affect on ROI.